SmartCambridge/tfc_web/tfc_web/static/smartpanel/widgets/README.md

         A [JSON Schema](http://json-schema.org/) definition of the
         parameters needed to configure the widget.
-The Dashboard Framework uses this to auto-generate web forms with these fields that allow the user to  configure the widget.
+The SmartPanel Framework uses this to auto-generate web forms with these fields that allow the user to  configure the widget.

         Include a top-level "title" property in the json schema which